-Since Chapter 7 is more injurious to creditors, the damage it does to a credit report is greater.
-If you file Chapter 7, your bankruptcy will negatively affect your FICO score for 10 years.
+One of the cons of filing chapter 7 bankruptcy is that it will negatively affect your FICO score for 10 years.
 A Chapter 13 filing, because it involves partial repayment, remains on your record for seven years after receiving a Chapter 13 discharge or dismissal.

 Bankruptcy’s impact on your credit score will also vary according to how much debt you had discharged and the ratio of positive to negative accounts on your credit report.
-If your debt was fairly low and you had only a few accounts included in bankruptcy, your score probably won’t fall as much as if your overall debt was high and you defaulted on a large number of accounts.
+This is because major credit score factors such as late payments and credit card utilization will be reset.

 Though you can’t do anything about the amount of time bankruptcy remains on your credit report, you can take steps that will speed the rate at which your score recovers.

 First, don’t fall for a pitch from a credit repair company that offers to restore your credit rating for a fee.
 It can’t be done and anybody who says it can is a scam artist.
 The only way to begin rebuilding credit is to become a paragon of financial responsibility.